decentrio/onomy-testnet/onomy-testnet-3/README.md

 # onomy-testnet-3
 ## Overview
 This is new testnet `onomy-testbet-3` which includes the new modules and SDK50 for testing before implementing in the mainnet.
-This testnet also have mainnet state at version `v1.1.6-remove-onex`, to test the upgrade compability.
+This testnet also have mainnet state at version `v1.1.6-remove-onex`, to test the upgrade compatibility.

 ## Instructions
 As the chain is alrady running, validators don't need to submit gentx but use the faucet to get token to create validator later.